cdespona/Java11LTS/README.md

 Java defines a server class machine as having 2 CPUs and 2GB of memory and the default heap size is ¼ of the physical memory.

+This just works with Linux based containers.

+This new support is enabled by default and can be disabled in the command line with the JVM option:

+    -XX:-UseContainerSupport

+Also, this change adds a JVM option that provides the ability to specify the number of CPUs that the JVM will use:

+    -XX:ActiveProcessorCount=count
+Also, three new JVM options have been added to allow Docker container users to gain more fine-grained control over the amount of system memory that will be used for the Java Heap:

+    -XX:InitialRAMPercentage
+    -XX:MaxRAMPercentage
+    -XX:MinRAMPercentage

 **Real World** - Java 8 since version 191 is also aware, I guess this is because this is the most used version at the moment.
 Evidence [JDK8Release191](https://www.oracle.com/technetwork/java/javase/8all-relnotes-2226344.html#R180_191)